intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

+## Radcliffe, Mitch
+- "A computer lets you make more mistakes faster than any invention in human history - with the possible exceptions of handguns and tequila."
+(MIT’s Technology Review, published in April 1992)

 ## Raymond, Eric
 - Eric Raymond's [17 Unix rules](https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond's_17_Unix_Rules), re: [The Art of Unix Programming](https://en.wikipedia.org/wiki/The_Art_of_Unix_Programming) (2003)
 1. Build modular programs